Performers listed alphabetically by first name.

 Working with field recordings, laptop, guitar, and vocal, Rick uses deep listening, tape collage and improvisation.
 Rick has performed in numerous New England art galleries, performance spaces, rock clubs, and bars.
 (Lowell MA)

 Bass guitar and DIY digital instruments in as many widely varied situations as I can put myself in.
-Right now I participate in a few different ongoing improvisation collectives, lead a couple bands that perform my compositions, perform solo electronic music, and play bass in soul/blues band.
-(Westfield MA) thumbknuckle.net/
+Robert participated in a few different ongoing improvisation collectives, led a couple bands that perform his compositions, perform solo electronic music, and played bass in soul/blues band.
+Robert passed away in October 2020.
+(Westfield MA) thumbknuckle.net/, obituary

 Pas Musique emerged from Brooklyn, New York in 1995 as a solo project of founder Robert L. Pepper and has since gone through many variations of experimental, electronic iterations.
 In 2018, Pas Musique remain as a four piece consisting of Jon V Worthley, Michael Durek, Jesse Fairbairn, and Robert Pepper, pursuing the musical elements of electronic, experimental music with krautrock undertones.
 Pas Musique have collaborated with many great musicians which include Faust, Rapoon, ZEV, Philippe Petit, HATI, Chester Hawkins, Jim Tuite, and many more.
 Pas Musique have performed in 18 countries and all throughout the United States.
 (Brooklyn NY) pasmusique.net